501st Combat Support Wing: 501st Tactical Missile Wing

 The 701st was redesignated as the 501st Tactical Missile Wing on 11 January 1982 and consolidated with the 501st Bombardment Group.
 It was activated on 1 July 1982, at RAF Greenham Common, England, to operate the Gryphon (BGM-109G) Ground Launched Cruise Missile (GLCM).
 The 501 TMW was inactivated on 31 May 1991 after ratification of the Intermediate-Range Nuclear Forces Treaty resulted in decommissioning of the BGM-109G.
 The USAF's first GLCM wing when it stood up, it was the also the last GLCM wing to be inactivated.

+The 501 TMW's emblem was approved on 20 June 1957 and modified on 1 October 1982.
+It features a shield quartered: first and fourth quarters, Or, on a bend Azure an arrow of the first [color mentioned] per bend; second quarter, Azure, a griffin segreant Or, langued Gules; third quarter, Azure, a torch in pale, flamed, between two branches of olive Or; on an escutcheon of pretence Gules, an astral crown Or.
+The golden arrow signifies guided flight.
+The golden griffin, half eagle and half lion, symbolizes a warlike character with the cunning and intelligence of the eagle in flight and the courage and valor of the lion in battle.
+The torch and olive wreath represent the peacetime pursuit of knowledge and progress.
+The small shield and crown signify the authority of command.
+The astral crown denotes command in the air and obedience to guidance.
+The blue and yellow colors stand for the Air Force, and the red stands for the courage and strength with which the wing carries out its mission.